 Example: 2% spread rate → index rises 6% → annuity earns 4%.

-Trigger Rate: Minimum interest credited if the index goes up.
+Trigger Rate: Minimum interest added to your account’s value if the index goes up.

 Example: 3% trigger rate → annuity earns 3% even if the index rose more or less.

-Index Term: The period over which index performance is measured (e.g., 1 year, multiple years).
+Index Term: The period over which the performance of the index is measured (e.g., 1 year, multiple years).

-Surrender Period: Time when early withdrawals may trigger penalties.
+Surrender Period: Time when you may pay surrender charges to take money from your annuity.

+Cash surrender value: The value of your annuity if you end it before payouts start.

 Annual Point-to-Point: Compares index start and end dates one year apart.

 Multi-Year Point-to-Point: Compares index start and end dates over multiple years.

-Monthly or Daily Averaging: Uses multiple dates to calculate an average change.
+Monthly or Daily Averaging: Uses multiple dates to calculate an average change in the index value.

-Monthly Point-to-Point: Measures each month’s change, limited by the cap; at term end, all monthly changes are added.
+Monthly Point-to-Point: Measures each month’s change in the index value, limited by the cap; at term end, all monthly changes are added.

 What Is a Registered Index-Linked Annuity (RILA)?